 Meaningful Measures Hub

 “Meaningful Measures” framework is the Centers for Medicare and Medicaid Services’ new initiative which identifies the highest priorities for quality measurement and improvement.
 It involves only assessing those core issues that are the most critical to providing high-quality care and improving individual outcomes.
-The Meaningful Measure Areas serve as the connectors between CMS goals and individual measures/initiatives that demonstrate how high quality outcomes for our beneficiaries are being achieved.
+The Meaningful Measure Areas serve as the connectors between CMS strategic goals and individual measures/initiatives that demonstrate how high quality outcomes for our beneficiaries are being achieved.
 They are concrete quality topics, which reflect core issues that are most vital to high quality care and better patient outcomes.
 Examples of Meaningful Measure Areas include Healthcare-Associated Infections and Prevention and Treatment of Opioid and Substance Use Disorders.
-Each of these Meaningful Measure Areas helps to make the connection to specific CMS goals such as “Empower patients and doctors to make decision about their health care” and “Support innovative approaches to improve quality, safety, accessibility, and affordability” through depicting core issues that are broader than a given individual measure.
+Each of these Meaningful Measure Areas helps to make the connection to specific CMS strategic goals such as “Empower patients and doctors to make decision about their health care” and “Support innovative approaches to improve quality, safety, accessibility, and affordability” through depicting core issues that are broader than a given individual measure.

 How It Was Developed

 The Meaningful Measures Initiative was developed collaboratively with the input from a wide variety of stakeholders.
 It also draws on prior work performed by the: Health Care Payment Learning and Action Network, other Agencies, the National Quality Forum, and the National Academies of Medicine.
 It includes perspectives from patient representatives, clinicians and providers, measure developers, and other experts such as the Core Quality Measures Collaborative.